Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

         Your browser does not support the audio element.
       </audio>

-    * "chime" - Embassy is ready
+    * "chime" - StartOS is ready

     .. raw:: HTML